 KINDNESS * TEAMWORK * PASSION * INTEGRITY * COURAGE * RESPECT

-Calling all writers/photographers/artists!
-The ACAD Literary Review deadline is March 15th.
-Submit up to 3 written pieces or 5 photos to firstname.lastname@example.org.
+The ACAD Literary Review deadline has been extended to Wednesday, March 24th!
+Submit up to 3 written pieces and 5 photos (yes, you can submit both!) to email@example.com.
 Work cannot exceed 3,000 words.
 An outside judge will select one writer to receive a $50 Amazon gift card.
 Submission does not guarantee publication.
 See Jessica Ford’s email instructions for detailed formatting guidelines or reach out to Ms. Evans.

 “Riley is a senior captain for the Lady Spartans and has committed to play collegiately at WIlliam & Mary.
 She is the centerpiece of a ‘golden generation’ in girls’ soccer at the Academy.
 Riley has started the season with 14 goals and 9 assists.
 She is a great player but is also a great student, good citizen, and a consistent leader in all areas of school life.“ – Steve Stewart, Head Coach, Varsity Girls Soccer

 Please join the athletic department TODAY, March 17th at 9:20 am in the Bertelsmann Building, Presentation Hall for the signing ceremony of seniors John Ferguson (University of Georgia/Football) and Chip Scott (Piedmont College/Soccer).

 Women’s History Month was established by Congress in 1987 to celebrate the achievements of women in American history.
 Each day this month, we will recognize women from America and other parts of the world who have made important contributions to humanity.